MixinNetwork/mixin/README.md

    mixin [global options] command [command options] [arguments...]

 VERSION:
-   0.0.1
+   v0.1.14-4bcdc70d154cad0697087efa09819bdafd9971aa

 COMMANDS:
      kernel, k              Start the Mixin Kernel daemon setuptestnet           Setup the test nodes and genesis createaddress          Create a new Mixin address
-     updateheadreference   Update the cache round external reference, never use it unless agree by other nodes signrawtransaction    Sign a JSON encoded transaction
+     updateheadreference    Update the cache round external reference, never use it unless agree by other nodes removegraphentries     Remove data entries by prefix from the graph data storage validategraphentries   Validate transaction hash integration
+     signrawtransaction     Sign a JSON encoded transaction
      sendrawtransaction     Broadcast a hex encoded signed raw transaction decoderawtransaction   Decode a raw transaction as JSON listsnapshots          List finalized snapshots
-     gettransaction        Get the finalized transaction by hash getinfo               Get info from the node
+     gettransaction         Get the finalized transaction by hash listmintdistributions  List mint distributions
+     getinfo                Get info from the node
      help, h                Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help